2002–03 Indiana Pacers season

-In the Eastern Conference First Round of the playoffs, the Pacers lost in six games to the 6th-seeded Boston Celtics.
-After the season, it was announced that Thomas would not be returning as head coach, replacing him with Rick Carlisle for the next season.
-Thomas would later return to coach the New York Knicks in 2006.
-Also following the season, Brad Miller was traded to the Sacramento Kings, while Ron Mercer was dealt to the San Antonio Spurs, Strickland signed as a free agent with the Milwaukee Bucks, and Hardaway retired after thirteen seasons in the NBA.
+The Pacers finished 15th in the NBA in home-game attendance, with an attendance of 670,461 at the Conseco Fieldhouse during the regular season.
+Following the season, Thomas was fired after three seasons with the Pacers; he would later return to coach the New York Knicks in 2006.
+Meanwhile, Brad Miller was traded to the Sacramento Kings, Mercer was traded to the San Antonio Spurs, Strickland signed as a free agent with the Milwaukee Bucks, and Hardaway retired after thirteen seasons in the NBA.

-One notable highlight of the season was the Pacers defeating the Chicago Bulls, 140–89 at the Conseco Fieldhouse on March 28, 2003.
+One notable highlight of the regular season was the Pacers defeating the Chicago Bulls, 140–89 at the Conseco Fieldhouse on March 28, 2003.